 What Public Sources Show

-ISC-PRG1 Internet Systems Consortium Inc. is the public registry name for autonomous system number AS210765, a dormant RIPE aut-num object held by Internet Systems Consortium, Inc. This nonprofit organization is widely known as the steward of BIND 9 DNS server software and Kea DHCP, two products that underpin internet infrastructure for countless networks.
+ISC-PRG1 Internet Systems Consortium Inc. is the public registry name for autonomous system number AS210765, a dormant RIPE aut-num entity held by Internet Systems Consortium, Inc. This nonprofit organization is widely known as the steward of BIND 9 DNS server software and Kea DHCP, two products that underpin internet infrastructure for countless networks.

 The existence of this ASN registration signals a latent network capability that, if activated, could alter routing dependencies for any organization relying on ISC software.